Black bamboo is one of the most sought-after and visually striking types of bamboo. But despite the name, there isn’t just one “black bamboo.”

-In the following article, we’ll take a closer look at these various species of black bamboo, their distinct characteristics, and the pros and cons of including them in your garden.
+In the following article, we’ll take a closer look at the following aspects of black bamboo:

 Black bamboo Phyllostachys nigra